spaceml-org/Curator-Unlabeled-Image-Search-Guide/single_usage_guide/Active_Labeler.md

 git clone https://github.com/spaceml-org/Active-Labeler.git
 ```

 **Step 2.** Install requirements
 ```
 pip install -r ./Active-Labeler/requirements.txt
 ```

-&nbsp;

 ### [How to use]
 **Step 1.** Change [model_config.yaml](https://github.com/spaceml-org/Active-Labeler/blob/main/model_config.yaml) file and [pipeline_config.yml](https://github.com/spaceml-org/Active-Labeler/blob/main/pipeline_config.yaml) file according to the model and dataset you want to use.
 The main changes will be the locations of the model file and the refrence image file along with the model's embedding size and the image size used for training the model.
+For more details, please check out the [Active Labeler repo.](https://github.com/spaceml-org/Active-Labeler)

 &emsp; &emsp; **[model_config.yaml]**